-Nothing has an absolute value, it depends on what a buyer is
+Nothing has an absolute value, it depends on what a buyer is prepared to pay.

 Make sure you understand which type of valuation you need.